Robert's Nook

 Since then, I’ve liked to imagine him watching over what we’ve built at 21ten—maybe even quietly helping out on the production side, which remains my greatest blind spot.
 Sometimes, when I’m alone in the theater, I talk to him under my breath.
 I tell him what we’re working on.
 I ask his advice.
 I hope he approves.

-It felt like this tablet found its way home.
+It felt like this table found its way home.

 And that is why this space is called Robert’s Nook.